OECD

-The OECD's headquarters are at the Château de la Muette in Paris, France.
-The OECD is funded by contributions from member countries at varying rates and had a total budget of € 386 million in 2019, and is recognised as a highly influential publisher of mostly economic data through publications as well as annual evaluations and rankings of member countries.
+The OECD's headquarters are at the Château de la Muette in Paris, France, which housed its predecessor organisation, the Organization for European Economic Co-operation.
+The OECD is funded by contributions from member countries at varying rates and is recognised as a highly influential publisher of mostly economic data through publications as well as annual evaluations and rankings of member countries.